This year is the 25th Pokemon anniversary, and it’s never been a better time to sell Pokemon cards for profit.

 Are Pokemon Cards Worth Selling?

-When you have a strong sense of nostalgia over something, such as Pokemon cards, it can be hard to sell… But then when you realise how much some of them go for, you may change your mind.
+When you have a strong sense of nostalgia, reminding you of childhood.
+It can be hard to sell the Pokemon cards you love… But then when you realise how much some of them go for, you may change your mind.

 The most valuable Pokemon cards are in the base set.
-The original 102 base set cards printed in 1999, which include the classic Pokemon’s such as Pikachu, Alakazam, Charizard and Squirtle.
+The original 102 base set cards were printed in 1999, which include the classic Pokemon such as Pikachu, Alakazam, Charizard and Squirtle.

 - Holographic cards: The Pokemon is shiny and reflective.
 There are only 16 of these out of 102.